Skip to contents

 lat, lon

 Coordinates of point(s) for analysis of residents nearby.
 To specify point(s), provide either lat and lon, or sites, or sitepoints – they are alternative ways to specify point(s).
-For the "report" endpoint, specify only one point (until the API supports summary analysis over multiple locations).
+For the "report" endpoint you may specify one or more points; pass sitenumber=0 (via ...) for an aggregate multisite report over all of them (otherwise the default is a single-site report on the first site).
 For the "data" endpoint, specify one or more points.

 sites, sitepoints